jorisroovers/smartclip/README.md

 I have some good ideas, but it's very early stages at this point!
 Using this opportunity to learn ReactJS along the way :-)

+I'm currently not really looking at code quality or keeping git commits small and contained, it's really all about having fun.

 # Getting Started #

 ```bash